 How to Attract Doves

 - Food: Doves and pigeons are primarily granivorous, though some species, particularly in tropical regions, will also be somewhat frugivorous.
-Providing a range of grains is a sure way to attract doves, and they are partial to sunflower seeds, millet, milo, cracked corn, and wheat.
+Providing a range of grains and seeds is a sure way to attract doves, and they are partial to sunflower seeds, millet, milo, cracked corn, and wheat.
 Because these are larger birds, they prefer feeding on the ground or using large, stable tray or platform feeders that have adequate room to perch.
 Swinging or hanging feeders are less appealing to doves, though they may try to balance occasionally.
 Planting native seed-bearing flowers for birds can also provide a ready food source for doves, and berry bushes are another great option, especially in southern or tropical areas.

 - Shelter: Doves will roost in snags, bare trees, or coniferous trees, and an open brush pile can be a useful substitute if there are no trees nearby.
 The trees should be relatively accessible and without a thick tangle of branches that can impede these larger birds, so some minor pruning may be necessary to attract more doves.

 While it can be very enjoyable to attract doves, birders should be aware that large flocks of doves can become bullies and their hearty appetites can quickly drain feeders.
 Some homeowners associations may also have restrictions against feeding certain types of doves, particularly urban pigeons, and birders will need to be careful not to create a nuisance feeding area.
 If doves become a problem, taking steps to discourage pigeons, such as using smaller feeders or cleaning up spilled seed, can urge them to move along without harming the birds or keeping other species away.

 More Tips for Attracting Doves